encointer/encointer-wallet-flutter/README.md

 ##### AppCenter (Google Play Store & Apple AppStore)
 The AppCenter automatically builds and deploys the HEAD of `beta`.

-# bump version on some commit on master

 ```shell
   git checkout master
   git pull